Who is Accelerated Receivables Solutions?

 It’s best to avoid speaking to a debt collector on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Accelerated Receivables Solutions for millions of clients nationwide.
+The most effective way to deal with Accelerated Receivables Solutions is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Accelerated Receivables Solutions on behalf of their clients.

 Will Accelerated Receivables Solutions sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Accelerated Receivables Solutions again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Accelerated Receivables Solutions to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.

 Is Accelerated Receivables Solutions hurting my credit score?

 Any derogatory item on your credit report, including a collections account, may harm your credit score.

 Debt collectors often buy and sell debt from one another.
 This can lead to multiple collections on your credit report for the same account.